 9. Mosta Rotunda

 Belonging to the Basilica of the Assumption of Our Lady, Mosta Rotunda is an iconic landmark.
 With its height of 61 meters, this piece of neoclassical architecture can hardly go unnoticed.
 The width of its dome puts the church on the world maps.
-With 39,6 meter in external diameter and 37,2 meter on the inside, Rotunda of Mosta is one of the largest unsupported domes in the world!
+With 39,6 meters in external diameter and 37,2 meters on the inside, the Rotunda of Mosta is one of the largest unsupported domes in the world!

 Giorgio Grognet de Vassé designed Mosta Dome inspired by the Pantheon in Rome.
 In the 19th century, shaping a church after a temple dedicated to Mars, the Roman god of war, was controversial.
 But after three decades of construction (1833-1860), nobody doubted that Malta got a prominent church.
 Coming from an antiquarian with no formal architectural training, Mosta Rotunda was a miraculous masterpiece!